It may not seem like a luxury today, but having access to power on work sites or in tool sheds isn’t guaranteed.

 What Can I Power with a Solar Generator?

-As there’s such a variety of power tools you can run, let’s go through some individually and analyze the specifications.
+As there’s such a variety of power tools you can run, let’s go through some individually and analyse the specifications.

 A standard electric hammer has a running requirement of 900 watts.
 Even a medium-sized generator would be capable of powering an eclectic hammer for long enough to get the job done.